TommasoBianchi/GGJ2018/README.md

 # Happy Smart People

 Today people is too easily conditioned by web transmissions and smartphones.
-Use their idols against them to kill 'em all and eradicate "Happy Smart People" from Earth.
+Use their idols against them to eliminate "Happy Smart People" from Earth.

 ## How to play